 This is what “D.M.” stands for in flytrap names (for example, D.M.
 Maroon Monster).
 Dionaea refers to Aphrodite, and muscipula is Latin for mousetrap or flytrap.

 Venus flytraps are small plants that grow from a white, bulb-like rhizome.
 Each leaf is composed of a heart-shaped petiole, and the actual “trap” at the tip is (sometimes) lined with eyelash-like cilia that cross together when the trap shuts to keep prey inside.

-The trigger hairs inside the trap are sensitive enough to sense when a bug walks through, but evolved to only shut when their prey moves inside.
+The trigger hairs inside the trap are sensitive enough to sense when a bug walks through but evolved only to shut when their prey moves inside.
 It takes a lot of energy to close a trap.
 In fact, a trap only has a limited number of times it can move and “eat” before it dies.

-There is only one Venus flytrap, but there are many Venus flytrap cultivars, or cultivated varieties.
+There is only one Venus flytrap, but there are many Venus flytrap cultivars or cultivated varieties.
 Each cultivar can have unique or weird properties that make them prized by collectors.
 Some have wild mutations, like D.M.
 Hanicka’s Butterfly, D.M.
 Mirror, or D.M.
-Asmodeus (check out my FB or IG for daily pics of flytraps.)
+Asmodeus (check out my F.B. or I.G. for daily pics of flytraps.)

 D.M.
 Asmodeus has really weird mutations

 Venus flytraps can be propagated through different methods: